laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 image: gitops-broke-cicd.jpg
 ---

-For a decade, a green CI/CD build meant that everything is fine.
-Code is tested, deployed, you can move on with your day.
+For a decade, a green CI/CD build meant that everything is fine, code is tested, deployed, and you can move on with your day.

 This is what we gave up when we adopted Flux.
 It wasn't for nothing, but with giving up the *green build means a sucessful deploy* heuristic, it became harder to figure out whether our code is deployed yet.

 Flux runs in our Kubernetes clusters in a distributed fashion: one Flux in each cluster.
-This architecture has benefits, but the drawback is, we cannot ask a a central Flux to see our code is deployed.
+This architecture has benefits, but the drawback is, we cannot ask a a central Flux instance to see if our code is deployed.

 When using Flux, how do you know if your code is deployed?